OBOFoundry/OBOFoundry.github.io/principles/fp-014-guidelines.md

 ## Recommendations and Requirements

 As the guidelines are expected to have more-frequent additions and refinements over time relative to principles, ontology maintainers SHOULD review these pages every 6 months.
-(NOTE: New additions or refinements will be indicated).
+(NOTE: New additions or refinements will be indicated on the relevant pages).

 ## Implementation

 Review and follow the guidelines given on the pages [Ontology Standardization Guidelines](https://obofoundry.org/docs/StandardizationGuidelines.html) and [Ontology Project Management Guidelines](https://obofoundry.org/docs/DevelopmentGuidelines.html).
 Note that some of the guidelines indicated MUST be implemented, while others SHOULD or MAY be implemented.

 ## Examples

+## Counter-Examples

 ## Criteria for Review
 (don't want to list everything HERE, so need to say the criteria in a more general way)